 Just keeping it real!

-This chocolate blended baked oatmeal recipe is incredibly easy to make.
+This chocolate blended protein-baked oats recipe is incredibly easy to make.
 The hardest part will be waiting for the oats to bake!

 To make this baked oatmeal recipe, simply follow the step-by-step instructions below:

-- Step 1: Preheat your oven to 350F and grease a 2 cup single-serve ramekin with cooking spray.
+Step 1: Preheat your oven to 350°F / 175°C and grease a 2 cup single-serve ramekin with cooking spray.
 Set it aside.

 Can You Meal Prep Blended Baked Oats?